East Perth Eagles: SBL / NBL1 West

 In 2011, the women improved to third place with a club-best 16–6 record after winning their last nine games of the regular season.
 They advanced through to their first ever WSBL Grand Final, where they were defeated 72–71 by the Willetton Tigers.

 In 2012, the men's team finished in fourth place with a team-best 16–10 record and went on to reach their first ever MSBL Grand Final, where they were defeated 105–72 by the Cockburn Cougars.
 It was the largest losing margin in grand final history.

-In 2014, the Eagles returned to the MSBL Grand Final behind a line-up of captain Drew Williamson, Tom Jervis, Sunday Dech, Kyle Armour, Joe-Alan Tupaea and Mathiang Muo.
+In 2014, the Eagles returned to the MSBL Grand Final under coach Adam Forde and players Drew Williamson, Tom Jervis, Sunday Dech and Mathiang Muo.
 Despite finishing in seventh place with a 14–12 record, the Eagles went on to defeat the Rockingham Flames 2–1 in the quarter-finals before sweeping the Perth Redbacks in the semi-finals.
-In the grand final, the Eagles won their maiden championship with a 99–83 victory over the Geraldton Buccaneers, with Tupaea earning grand final MVP for his 12 points, 12 rebounds and seven assists.
+In the grand final, the Eagles won their maiden championship with a 99–83 victory over the Geraldton Buccaneers, with Joe-Alan Tupaea earning grand final MVP for his 12 points, 12 rebounds and seven assists.

 In 2021, the SBL was rebranded as NBL1 West.

 In 2024, the Eagles returned to a redeveloped Morley Sport and Recreation Centre after five years playing at Herb Graham Recreation Centre in Mirrabooka.
 The men's team went on to make the finals in 2024 for the first time since 2014.

+In 2026, the Eagles women reached the NBL1 West preliminary final following a semi-final victory, marking the team's first playoff win since 2011.
+They went on to lose the preliminary final.